Tennis Hall of Famer Chris Evert says she has ovarian cancer - NewsBreak

 Tennis Hall of Famer Chris Evert says she has ovarian cancer

-The 67-year-old Evert revealed the illness in a story posted Friday on ESPN.com ; she is an on-air announcer for ESPN.
+The 67-year-old Evert revealed the illness ; she is an on-air announcer for ESPN.

 She learned of the cancer last month and began chemotherapy treatments this week.